Dylan Mertens: Fakel Voronezh

 In June 2024, Mertens joined Russian Premier League side Fakel Voronezh.
 He left Fakel at the conclusion of the 2024–25 season, following Fakel's relegation.

 Return to Telstar

 In early July 2025, Mertens returned to Telstar for a trial ahead of the club's first Eredivisie season since 1978, having previously represented them in the 2018–19 season.
 During pre-season, he addressed public questions about his spell in Russia following the country's 2022 Russian invasion of Ukraine, saying that he had weighed the decision carefully and that everyday life and league matches had continued as normal while he was there.
-On 8 August, he signed a one-year contract with an option for an additional season, becoming Telstar’s 18th contracted professional player in accordance with Eredivisie roster regulations.
+On 8 August, he signed a one-year contract with an option for an additional season, becoming Telstar's 18th contracted professional player in accordance with Eredivisie roster regulations.

 He made his second debut for the club on 10 August, replacing Tyrese Noslin in the 76th minute of a 2–0 away defeat to Ajax, and made his first start on 20 September in a 2–0 loss to Groningen.
+He made 20 league appearances, mainly as a substitute, and left at the end of the season when his contract was not renewed.

+Shafa Baku

+On 9 July 2026, Mertens signed with recently promoted Azerbaijan Premier League club Shafa.